Panoptic NeRF: 3D-to-2D Label Transfer for Panoptic Urban Scene Segmentation: Methodology

 \subsection{Loss Functions}

 \boldparagraph{Semantically-Guided Geometry Optimization} In the driving scenario considered in our setting, the RGB images are sparse and the depth range is infinite.
-We observe that NeRF fails to recover reliable geometry in this setting using only the image reconstruction loss.
+We observe that the vanilla NeRF fails to recover reliable geometry in this setting.
 However, we find that leveraging noisy 2D semantic predictions as pseudo ground truth is able to boost density prediction when applied to the fixed semantic fields $s_\beta$

-where $\hat{\bS}_{k}(\br)$ denotes the probability of the camera ray $\br$ belonging to the class $k$, and $\bS^*$ denotes the pseudo-2D ground truth.
-As illustrated in \figref{fig:loss}, the key to improve density is to directly apply the semantic loss to the fixed semantic field $s_{\beta}$.
-As $\hat{\bS}$ is jointly determined by the radiance field $f_{\theta}$ and the fixed semantic field $s_{\beta}$, $\cL^{\text{2D}}_{\hat{\bS}}$ can only be minimized by updating $f_{\theta}$.
-Depending on the correctness of $\bS^*$, there are several cases: 1) If $\bS^*$ is correct, it increases the volume density of 3D points inside the correct bounding primitive and suppresses the density of others.
-2) If $\bS^*$ is wrong and does not match any bounding primitive along the ray, it has no impact on $f_{\theta}$.
-3) If $\bS^*$ is wrong but this class exists in one of the bounding primitives along the ray, it means $\bS^*$ corresponds to an occluded bounding primitive.
+where $\hat{\bS}_{k}(\br)$ denotes the probability of the camera ray $\br$ belonging to the class $k$, and $\bS^*_k(\br)$ denotes the corresponding pseudo-2D ground truth.
+As illustrated in \figref{fig:loss}, the key to improve density is to directly apply the semantic loss to the fixed semantic field $s_{\beta}$, where $\cL^{\text{2D}}_{\hat{\bS}}$ can only be minimized by updating the density $\sigma$. \figref{fig:loss} shows that a correct $\bS^*$ increases the volume density of 3D points inside the correct bounding primitive and suppresses the density of others.
+When $\bS^*$ is wrong, the negative impact can be mitigated: 1) If $\bS^*$ does not match any bounding primitive along the ray, it has no impact on the radiance field $f_{\theta}$.
+2) If $\bS^*$ exists in one of the bounding primitives along the ray, it means $\bS^*$ corresponds to an occluding/occluded bounding primitive with wrong depth.
 To compensate, we introduce a weak depth supervision $\cL_{d}$ based on stereo matching to alleviate the misguidance of $\cL^{\text{2D}}_{\hat{\bS}}$.
-As shown in our supplementary, using $\cL_{d}$ alone provides supervision to improve the overall geometry but fails to produce accurate object boundaries.
-In contrast, the semantic loss effectively improves the geometry at object boundaries, leading to accurate semantic maps via volume rendering.
+Although $\cL_{d}$ improves the overall geometry as shown in our ablation study, it fails to produce accurate object boundaries when used alone (see supplementary).
+Adding our semantically-guided geometry optimization yields more accurate density estimation as pre-trained segmentation models usually perform well on frequently occurring classes, \eg, cars and roads.